-Accurate cost estimating and job tracking are critical in running a successful and profitable business.
-Estimating too high delivers fewer jobs, while estimating too low shrinks profits.
+Accurate cost estimating and job tracking is critical in running a successful and profitable business.
+Estimating too high delivers fewer jobs while estimating too low shrinks profits.
 And, losing track of an invoice, or forgetting to invoice a customer, affects the bottom line.
 The key to success: Get it right every time.

 Selling TTI’s owners, DeWayne and Debbie Thornton, on the software was its ability to provide the consistency and accuracy necessary to optimize profitability.

-Established 30 years ago as Smith Tool & Die Co., TTI started out machining fixtures, stamping dies and more for local industries.
-Today, in an expanded 22,000-sq.-ft. operation, the company and its 43 employees across two shifts routinely design and manufacture progressive, manual-transfer and automated-transfer dies.
+Established 30 years ago as Smith Tool & Die Co., TTI started out machining fixtures, stamping dies, and more for local industries.
+Today, in an expanded 22,000-sq.-ft. the operation, the company and its 43 employees across two shifts routinely design and manufacture progressive, manual-transfer and automated-transfer dies.

 In incorporating new software, the Thorntons required of it three things: 1.
 Guarantee the flow of work through the shop with minimal disruption to the current process; 2.
 Allow managers to oversee everything at the touch of a button; and 3.
 Quote jobs accurately.

 TTI previously employed a web-based, generic job-tracking and management system, but that didn’t fit into the company’s desire for a customizable system that could serve as a platform to handle future management efforts, improvements, and expansions.

 Because TTI benefits from using VISI software to build tools, the company also would benefit by employing TSTracker.
 That’s because TST Tooling Software Technology, developer of TSTracker, also sells and supports VISI CAD/CAM in the United States.
 In addition, TSTracker and Estimator have the ability to communicate with VISI, thus providing an integrated solution for estimating and design.